Shopping center renovation could be your first thought when you recognize that your local mall or strip center is starting to falter.

 Bring in piano teachers and tutors, so that parents will be captive shoppers.
 Instead of silly-looking massage chairs, bring in a real masseuse.
 Just be willing to insist that the owners of your local mall or strip center question the typical shopping center success formula before you invest public dollars or the public trust in a shopping center renovation.

-YOU MAY WANT TO READ MORE ABOUT:
+YOU MAY WANT TO READ MORE ABOUT THESE TOPICS: